-

 - These initial cards represent bullets that you want to play at your opponents - you can think of them as two guns (one exposed and one hidden).

-- With 4 players, the whole deck is dealt and so each player gets 1 extra card: the dealer decides whether it's face up or face down (for all players).
+- With 4 players, each player gets 1 extra card (= the whole deck is dealt): the dealer decides whether it's dealt face up or face down (for all players).

-- BUILD-UP: Played as 12 tricks, where each player plays one (open or hand) card and the winner collects the trick.
+- BUILD-UP: Played as 12 (or 13) tricks, where each player plays one (open or hand) card and the winner collects the trick.

 - However, the purpose is to avoid winning as each won trick contains bullets (played by the other players) aimed at you.